November 2015 Paris attacks: Analysis of tactics

 Michael Leiter, former director of the United States National Counterterrorism Center, said the attacks demonstrated a sophistication not seen in a city attack since the 2008 Mumbai attacks and that it would change how the West regarded the threat.
-Further comparisons were made between the Paris and Mumbai attacks.
+Further comparisons were made between the Paris- and Mumbai-attacks.
 Mumbai Police Joint Commissioner (Law and Order) Deven Bharti pointed out the similarities as having several targets, shooting indiscriminately, and the use of improvised explosive devices.
 According to Bharti, one key difference was that the Mumbai attacks lasted several days, and the Paris attackers killed themselves as soon as capture seemed imminent.
 Evidence points to the attackers having regularly used unencrypted communications during the planning of the attack.

 Casualties

 The attackers killed 130 victims and injured 416, with 80 to 99 taken to hospital in serious condition.
-Hours before the attacks, Paris's doctors had practiced a mass shooting emergency response rehearsal.
 Of the dead, 90 died at the Bataclan theatre, 21 at La Belle Équipe, 13 at Le Carillon and Le Petit Cambodge, five at Café Bonne Bière and La Casa Nostra, and one at Stade de France.

 Among those who died at the Bataclan were a music critic of Les Inrockuptibles, an executive of Mercury Records France, and the merchandise manager of Eagles of Death Metal, the band that was performing.
 Some people suffered from posttraumatic stress disorder (PTSD), including a man who died by suicide two years after the attacks.
+In May 2024, survivor and graphic novelist Fred Dewilde died by suicide after nine years, during which he depicted his trauma in several graphic novels.

 Legal proceedings

 On 8 September 2021, the trial of 20 men accused of planning and carrying out the attacks began in Paris in a custom-designed chamber within the Palais de Justice.
-The trial was expected to hear the testimony of over 300 witnesses and victims, include more than 300 lawyers and was expected to last about nine months.
+The trial was expected to hear the testimony of over 300 witnesses and victims, including more than 300 lawyers, and was expected to last about nine months.
 The trial was filmed, however the film will not be released until fifty years after the conclusion of the trial.
 Of the 20 accused, fourteen were tried in person and six were tried in absentia.
 The trial concluded on 29 June 2022 with the conviction of all 20 defendants.
 Salah Abdeslam, the only surviving assailant in the attacks, received a sentence of life without parole.
 Of Abdeslam's 19 co-defendants, who were suspected of offering mostly logistical support or plotting other attacks, 18 were convicted on terrorism related charges, while one was convicted of a lesser fraud charge.

 In January 2022, an orthopaedic surgeon at the Georges Pompidou hospital was sued and faces possible misconduct charges after using a survivor's X-ray as a NFT (non-fungible token), without consulting her prior.
-The image was an X-ray of the survivors forearm with a Kalashnikov bullet near the bone, and was listed as an x-ray of a survivor who had lost her boyfriend in the attack.
+The image was an X-ray of the survivor's forearm with a Kalashnikov bullet near the bone, and was listed as an X-ray of a survivor who had lost her boyfriend in the attack.